-• the fact that, because PepsiCo has agreed to vote, or cause to be voted, approximately 43.3% of the voting power of PAS common stock in favor of adopting and approving the merger agreement, the proposed merger agreement only requires the adoption by approximately 6.7% of the outstanding PAS common stock not held by PepsiCo or its affiliates unless PAS' board of directors makes an intervening event change of recommendation, in which case, in addition to the adoption of the merger agreement by a vote of a majority of the outstanding shares of PAS common stock, the affirmative vote of holders of a majority of the outstanding shares of PAS common stock (excluding any shares beneficially held or held of record by PepsiCo and its affiliates, Robert C. Pohlad or certain persons or entities affiliated with him and the directors and officers of PAS) would be required to approve and adopt the merger agreement, which contributed to PAS' transactions committee's determination as to fairness because it increased the likelihood that the merger agreement would be approved even if a significant number of PAS' unaffiliated stockholders voted against it, unless PAS' board of directors makes an intervening event change of recommendation;

-- the fact that, because of the proration procedures set forth in the merger agreement, PAS stockholders will not always receive the form of merger consideration they elect to receive and that PAS stockholders who receive cash must pay tax on their gain to the extent of cash received, which contributed to PAS' transactions committee's determination as to fairness because any individual unaffiliated PAS stockholder might not receive the form of merger consideration he or she elects and may be subject to tax liability; - the fact that, following the merger, PAS stockholders who receive all or a portion of the merger consideration in PepsiCo common stock will constitute a relatively small percentage of equity ownership of PepsiCo, which contributed to PAS' transactions committee's determination as to fairness because any unaffiliated PAS stockholders who receive all or a portion of the merger consideration in PepsiCo common stock, subject to the cash election and proration procedures described in this proxy statement/prospectus, may not be able to participate in a meaningful way in the earnings of PepsiCo following the merger; - the fact that, because the market price of PepsiCo common stock will fluctuate prior to consummation of the merger and the exchange ratio is fixed, the value of the PepsiCo common stock to be received by PAS stockholders may decrease prior to consummation of the merger, which contributed to PAS' transactions committee's determination as to fairness because it would decrease the value of the merger consideration to any unaffiliated PAS stockholders who receive all or a portion of the merger consideration in PepsiCo common stock, subject to the cash election and proration procedures described in this proxy statement/prospectus; - the fact that there may be disruption to PAS' operations following the announcement of the merger, which contributed to PAS' transactions committee's determination as to fairness because it would increase the risk that PAS would not be able to continue to execute on its current business plans in the event the merger was not consummated; - the fact that, while PAS expects the merger will be consummated, there can be no assurance that all conditions to the parties' obligations to complete the merger agreement will be satisfied and, as a result, the merger may not be consummated, which contributed to PAS' transactions committee's determination as to fairness because it informed PAS' transactions committee's view as to the certainty of the value offered to unaffiliated PAS stockholders: - the terms of the merger agreement that condition PepsiCo's obligation to consummate the merger on the satisfaction (or waiver) of specified conditions in the merger agreement between PepsiCo and PBG to the extent they are related to antitrust and competition laws, which contributed to PAS' transactions committee's determination as to fairness because it informed PAS' transactions committee's view as to the certainty of the value offered to unaffiliated PAS stockholders: - the terms of the merger agreement that place restrictions on the conduct of PAS' business prior to completion of the merger, which may delay or prevent PAS from undertaking business opportunities that may arise pending completion of the merger, which contributed to PAS' transactions committee's determination as to fairness because it would require PAS to comply with such covenants until the merger is consummated or abandoned, and consequently has the potential to affect PAS' stand-alone performance; - the interests of officers and directors of PAS that are different from, or in addition to, the interests of PAS stockholders generally; and - practical limitations on PAS' ability to obtain alternative offers from third parties to acquire PAS as a result of PAS' existing relationship with PepsiCo, including its ownership position in PAS, certain restrictions in its material commercial agreements with PAS, the termination fee payable by PAS under certain circumstances, the fact that PepsiCo has a "last look" right with respect to superior proposals received by PAS and PepsiCo's public statement that it would not support any such alternative transaction, which contributed to PAS' transactions committee's determination as to fairness because it caused PAS' transactions committee to conclude that it was unlikely, although possible, that an alternative transaction would be proposed by a third party.
+- the fact that, because PepsiCo has agreed to vote, or cause to be voted, approximately 43.4% of the voting power of PAS common stock in favor of adopting and approving the merger agreement, the proposed merger agreement only requires the adoption by approximately 6.7% of the outstanding PAS common stock not held by PepsiCo or its affiliates unless PAS' board of directors makes an intervening event change of recommendation, in which case, in addition to the adoption of the merger agreement by a vote of a majority of the outstanding shares of PAS common stock, the affirmative vote of holders of a majority of the outstanding shares of PAS common stock (excluding any shares beneficially held or held of record by PepsiCo and its affiliates, Robert C. Pohlad or certain persons or entities affiliated with him and the directors and officers of PAS) would be required to approve and adopt the merger agreement; - the fact that, because of the proration procedures set forth in the merger agreement, PAS stockholders will not always receive the form of merger consideration they elect to receive; - the fact that, following the merger, PAS stockholders who receive all or a portion of the merger consideration in PepsiCo common stock will constitute a relatively small percentage of equity ownership of PepsiCo; - the fact that, because the market price of PepsiCo common stock will fluctuate prior to consummation of the merger and the exchange ratio is fixed, the value of the PepsiCo common stock to be received by PAS stockholders may decrease prior to consummation of the merger; - the fact that there may be disruption to PAS' operations following the announcement of the merger; - the fact that, while PAS expects the merger will be consummated, there can be no assurance that all conditions to the parties' obligations to complete the merger agreement will be satisfied and, as a result, the merger may not be consummated; - the terms of the merger agreement that condition PepsiCo's obligation to consummate the merger on the satisfaction (or waiver) of specified conditions in the merger agreement between PepsiCo and PBG to the extent they are related to antitrust and competition laws; - the terms of the merger agreement that place restrictions on the conduct of PAS' business prior to completion of the merger, which may delay or prevent PAS from undertaking business opportunities that may arise pending completion of the merger; - · the interests of officers and directors of PAS that are different from, or in addition to, the interests of PAS stockholders generally; and - practical limitations on PAS' ability to obtain alternative offers from third parties to acquire PAS as a result of PAS' existing relationship with PepsiCo, including its ownership position in PAS, certain restrictions in its material commercial agreements with PAS and PepsiCo's public statement that it would not support any such alternative transaction.